 Footwear takes up a ton of room in any closet and shoes can be tough to part with.
 When we cleaned out our basement I threw away an entire plastic storage bin of shoes that I didn’t need.
-I saved a pair of running shoes that I trained for and ran the NYC marathon in back in 2007, a pair of green and gold pumas that I bought for a dodgeball tournament in 2010, 2 pair of boat shoes with worn out soles – none of which I needed, used or even missed.
-When I moved to Denmark I packed brown dress shoes, black dress shoes, casual sneakers and a pair of running shoes – mostly because I couldn’t pack anything else – and being down to just 4 pairs of shoes is nice and simple.
+I saved a pair of running shoes that I trained for and ran the NYC marathon in back in 2007.
+I had a pair of green and gold pumas that I bought for a dodgeball tournament in 2010.
+There were also two pairs of boat shoes with worn out soles.
+None of these shoes I needed, used or even missed.
+When I moved to Denmark I packed brown dress shoes, black dress shoes, casual sneakers and a pair of running shoes.
+I only packed four pairs because I couldn’t pack anything else.
+Being down to just 4 pairs of shoes is nice and simple.

 There are so many prescribed methods for eliminating clothes from your closet, the internet is full of them.
 My preference is moving things right to left on the hanging bar in your closet as you wear them.
 Find a way to mark the bar and while you move your clothes left you’ll quickly see what you’re not wearing.
 Decide on a time period to conduct a purge and get rid of anything that you don’t wear in that time period because it’s still hanging on the right.
 You could also do this by facing your hangers towards the back of the closet and switching them to face the front when you wear the item and hang it back up.
 However you track your closet traffic, just stick to your own plan and purge – you’ll feel so much better.

 Make a Difference in Your Life and Someone Else’s